Summary. Why yoga works to help fix your fascia “stiffness”.

 It’s likely that tightness in your fascia is causing the problem.
 You can immediately see from the pictures that areas like the lower back have particular concentrations of fascia.

-Tightness may well be just polite way of describing fascia when it is not working as it should.
+Tightness, or stiffness, may well be just polite way of describing fascia when it is not working as it should.

 Fascia, your nervous system, and yoga